sesamiapp/devportal/docs/2-sesami-experience/2-options.md

 ```

 ### locale
-Sometimes you might need Sesami calendar to be displayed in a different language than what is set as your primary language.
+Sometimes you might need the Sesami calendar to be displayed in a different language than what is set as your primary language in the settings.
 This is primarily useful if you have a multi-lingual store:

 ```html {4}
 <sesami-experience